-Cycle time is an important key performance indicator (KPI) in manufacturing.
+Manufacturing cycle time is an important key performance indicator (KPI) in manufacturing.
 It’s a metric that expresses the average time it takes to process raw materials into a completed end-product.
 Cycle time is also used to measure the particular operations that make up a product’s entire manufacturing process.

 Manufacturers use cycle time to get perspective on the efficiency of their production process.
 Cycle time is also used by ERP and MES systems for the purpose of production planning.
 Total cycle time encompasses value-added as well as non-value-added time like move time and inspection time.
 Gaining perspective on cycle time opens up doors to possible improvements.

 Let’s explore the ins and outs of manufacturing cycle time.
 Before going into cycle time itself, we’ll start by clearing up a common point of confusion: the difference between cycle time, takt time and lead time.